disponibile anche in italiano

 per thousand

-The size of the United States is reduced by 20 % for better redability of the graph.
+The size of the United States is reduced by 35 % for better redability of the graph,

-The United States caught up with Finland in 1998 and gained a growing lead in following years, also in density as related to population, but now the difference is decreasing.
-Traditionally strong countries, as in the case of Scandinavia, and more recently the Netherlands, still have fast growth.
-France has been growing faster in recent years, getting ahead of the European average in 2007.
-Growth continues in Eastern Europe, with a particularly strong development in Poland and in the Czech Republic.
+The United States caught up with Finland in 1998 and gained a growing lead in following years, also in density as related to population.
+Traditionally strong countries, as in the case of Scandinavia and the Netherlands, still have fast growth.
+Development continues in Eastern Europe, with a particularly strong increase in Poland and in the Czech Republic.

 It’s interesting to look at density worldwide as a map.